 For years, I’ve spoken and written about ethics and fair play.
 I’ve lamented the lack of sportsmanship being shown.
 Now, instead of just talking, it’s time to do something about it.

-Young people are exposed to all the bad behavior displayed in sports and society.
+Children are exposed to all the bad behavior displayed in sports and society.
 We want to show them examples of positive character and integrity.
 They need to see that most athletes want to compete responsibly and win on merit.

 Let’s inspire young people to develop the desire and the courage to be honorable and trustworthy on and off the field.